zuozhenggh/learning-library/security-library/oiri/introduction/introduction.md

 The key capabilities of OIRI include:
   - Discovery of entitlements patterns across peer groups
   - Support for top-down approach for role mining based on user attributes, or for bottom-up approach that filters data based on applications and entitlements, or a hybrid approach
-  - Compare candidate roles with existing role to avoid role explosion
+  - Compare candidate roles with existing roles to avoid role explosion
   - Ability to fine tune the candidate roles based on user affinity and role affinity
   - Automated publishing of roles to OIG to trigger workflow for role adoption
-  - Ability to merge data from different sources, such as OIG database and flat files, and provide what if analysis before moving candidate roles to production
+  - Ability to merge data from different sources, such as OIG database and flat files and provide what-if analysis before moving candidate roles to production

 ### Objectives